Defective Products Can Cause Severe Injuries

 A manufacturer or anyone integral in the producing or marketing of a product is subject to strict liability when an article he places on the market, knowing that it is to be used without inspection for defects, proves to have a defect that causes injury.
 Under strict liability, a consumer who is injured by a defective or dangerous product is entitled to compensation for damages, even if he is unable to prove that the manufacturer or seller was careless or negligent.
 However, the injured party has to prove that the defendant was the manufacturer or distributor of the product, that the product contained a manufacturing defect when it left the defendant’s possession, and that the defect caused injury while it was being used for the purpose it was intended.

 Products liability cases are complex.
-If you have been injured by a defective or dangerous product, you will need the help of a personal injury lawyer.
-Contact the Law Offices of Kroger-Diamond & Campos to discuss whether you may have a claim for products liability.
+If you have been injured by a defective or dangerous product, you will need the help of an experienced personal injury lawyer.
+Contact Kroger-Diamond & Campos for a free consultation to discuss whether you have a claim for products liability.
 Call us in San Diego at 619-826-1794, in North County at 442-232-2259, or fill out our online form and one of our team members will follow up with you promptly.